algorithmiaio/dev-center/_pages/sql-patterns/mssqlserver.md

 }
 ```

-Then, inside your own algorithm, add a MsSqlServer library to your dependencies file (in this example, `pymssql`), then load the credentials from the JSON file and use them to make your DB connection:
+Then, inside your own algorithm, add a SQL Server library to your dependencies file (in this example, `pymssql`), then load the credentials from the JSON file and use them to make your DB connection:

 ```
 import Algorithmia